gjyotin305/gjyotin305.github.io/public/blogs/moondream_blog.md

 Overall, Moondream represents a compelling alternative direction for VLM design: **smaller, modular, and spatially aware**, with architectural transparency that makes both reasoning and training behavior easier to understand and extend.

+If you like the blog, I am also looking for pre-doctoral, research engineer, ml engineer (rl and training infra) roles.
+Thanks :)

 The code for this can be found in my fork specifically in the finetune folder: [GITHUB](https://github.com/gjyotin305/moondream/tree/feat/finetune_final)

 ---

 ## References